professor-forward/MusiQ/README.md

 `git clone "repository url"`

+And simply copy the repo in your desktop and open the HTML file from `app/src/index.html`.
+This will run the web application.
+A proper automated build tool will be deployed with the next deliverable.

 ### Report Bugs:

 To report bugs submit an issue on our GitHub repository.

 ### Deliverable 2

+The link to the deliverable are:

 1. [Deliverable 2](/app/deliverables/README.md)